 - The Company will submit a project description to the Division, providing all the pertinent details relating to the project. - The Division may submit information requests to the Company at any time after receipt of the project description.
-The Division may also submit follow up data requests, as needed. - The Company shall respond to all information requests as soon as reasonably possible, but no later than fourteen days from receipt of information requests, unless the Division grants an extension. - The Division will make all reasonable efforts to communicate decisions around the provision of a notification of support within thirty days of the receipt of the last set of information request responses received from the Company. - To the extent that additional review time is required, the Division will provide notification to the Company. - If at the end of fifty days from the date the Company provided the project description to the Division, the Division has not provided to the Company its opinion of support or opposition to the project, the Company retains the right to make a filing with the Commission seeking approval of the CHP incentive.
-The Division retains its right to take any position on the project it deems appropriate and shall not be prejudiced by the fact that it did not provide an opinion to the Company within the fifty day period.
+The Division may also submit follow up data requests, as needed. - The Company shall respond to all information requests as soon as reasonably possible, but no later than fourteen days from receipt of information requests, unless the Division grants an extension. - The Division will make all reasonable efforts to communicate decisions around the provision of a notification of support within thirty days of the receipt of the last set of information request responses received from the Company.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 55 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 60 of 91